Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/asynchronous_advanced_fifo/asynchronous_advanced_fifo.md

 ## Operation

 The asynchronous advanced FIFO maintains an internal memory array indexed by separate read and write pointers each operating in their respective clock domain.
-The pointer each have an additional wrap bit for correct correct level calculation.
-Data integrity and stability is ensured through careful synchronization using Gray-coding of the pointers.
+The pointers are implemented with `gray_wrapping_counter` which provides both binary and Gray-coded values.
+The range of the counter is double the depth such that the pointers have an additional lap bit for correct level calculation.
+Data integrity and stability is ensured through careful synchronization of the Gray-coding of the pointers.

 The **write clock domain** contains a write pointer that indexes the shared memory array.
 When `write_enable` is asserted, `write_data` is stored at the write pointer location, and both the binary and Gray-coded write pointers are incremented.
 The Gray-coded write pointer is synchronized to the read domain for level calculations.